International Nineteenth-Century Studies Association

 • Intertemporal research – expanding our understanding of the nineteenth century to include its traces, impacts and legacies today

-To download a .pdf, click here
+To download a .pdf of the above information, click here.

-The International Nineteenth-Century Studies Association Book Series emphasizes interdisciplinary, international and intertemporal research in all the arts and humanities, social sciences and sciences.
+INCSA’s Book Series with Clemson University Press emphasizes interdisciplinary, international and intertemporal research in all the arts and humanities, social sciences and sciences.
 It dramatically revises conceptual and chronological definitions of the nineteenth century, and expands its research to cover both academic and academic-related practice today.
-The series reflects the missions of the Association, which are to:

 • work collectively and collaboratively to support academic voices hidden by current linguistic and geographical constraints